KyberNetwork/developer-portal/faqs.md

 ### 4. How do I know how much stake / reward each pool member has / is entitled to?
 Kindly take a look at [this example](#2-how-do-i-make-use-of-the-getstakerdataforpastepoch-and-getstake-functions-to-calculate-the-stake-and-reward-distribution-for-my-pool-members) for a walkthrough.
 In essence, call the [`getRawStakerData`](staking-api.md#staker-data-of-an-epoch) and [`getStakerData`](staking-api.md#stakers-knc-stake) functions of the staking contract to determine the staked amount and eligible rewards for each of your pool members.

-### 5. What happens when a pool member delegates his stake to another pool master?
+### 5. What happens when a pool member delegates his stake to another pool operator?
 As a rule of thumb, all actions performed only take effect in the next epoch.
 A pool member may perform re-delegation as often as he likes in the current epoch, but the changes will only kick in, in the next epoch.
-The pool member's stake remains delegated to their current designated pool master in the current epoch.
+The pool member's stake remains delegated to their current designated pool operator in the current epoch.

 ### 6. What happens to a pool member’s rewards if he re-delegates his stake to someone else?
 Since stake re-delegation only takes effect in the next epoch, the pool member’s stake is still delegated to you for the current epoch.
 It is your responsibility to distribute rewards earned for the current epoch to him.

 ### 7. What if I delegate my stake to someone else?
-Does stakes delegated to me pass on to my pool master?
+Does stakes delegated to me pass on to my pool operator?
 There is **no** forwarding of stakes.
-Only your own stake gets delegated to your pool master.
+Only your own stake gets delegated to your pool operator.
 You are still responsible for stakes delegated to you.

 ### 8. What happens when a pool member withdraws his stake?
 #### Case 1: Withdrawal amount &lt;= deposit amount made during current epoch